v1k65/metal-gpgpu/Intro/element_wise_square_1d_array.md

 }
 ```

-Finally the host code on CUP to run the kernel
+Finally the host code on CPU to run the kernel code.
 ```swift
 import MetalKit
 import Metal